electric-eloquence/gulp4-run-sequence/README.md

 tasks.
 It's much easier to visualize steeping tea and boiling eggs concurrently, but only after water has come to a boil.

-It might also be irresponsible to suggest running specific tasks concurrently, when concurrent operation would not be optimal for those tasks.
+It might also be irresponsible to suggest running certain tasks concurrently, when concurrent operation would not be optimal for those tasks.

 First, we need to understand what "__parallel__", "__concurrent__", and